Jon-b-m/middleware/README.md

 # middleware
 For use with FreeAPS X.

-Normally you can copy and paste (replace) into FAX middleware function, but some of the MWs here require a special branch.
+Normally you can copy and replace the FAX middleware function, but some of the MWs here require a special branch.

 To access middleware on your phone, first enable debug settings.